denisecase/datafun-central/content/_index.md

 Our goal is to help you get productive quickly and effectively.

-## Topics
+## Chapters

 We organize our documentation into several main categories.
-Click on the links below to explore each category:
+Click on the links below to explore each chapter:

 1. [Languages](languages/)
 2. [Tools](tools/)